AdobeDocs/analytics.en/help/admin/admin/analytics-inventory.md

     * What should the upgrade sequence be for your assets?

-    * What group of report suites should you upgrade first? last?
+    * Which report suites should you upgrade first or last?

 ## Permissions